alukosdev/ccsp/guidance/owasp-top-10.md

 This risk was merged with and renamed from [Insecure Deserialization](#insecure-deserialization) in 2021.
 !!!
 ==- :zap: 9.
-Security Logging and Monitoring Failures Notable Common Weakness Enumerations (CWEs) include:
+Security Logging and Monitoring Failures Without logging and monitoring, breaches cannot be detected.

+Notable Common Weakness Enumerations (CWEs) include:

 - CWE-117: Improper Output Neutralization for Logs